-When actress and writer Anna Deavere Smith wrote her conscious-expanding collection of advice to aspiring artists, she aimed it at those who “long to be awake.”
+When actress and writer Anna Deavere Smith wrote her conscious-expanding collection of advice to aspiring artists, she beckoned those who “long to be awake.”

 This precise motivation was the defining feature of Ta-Nehisi Coates’ (b.
 1975) slow lurch into adulthood.
 Born Black in mid-seventies Baltimore, Coates was a victim of place and time.

 The greater world was obsessed over Challenger and the S&L scandal.
 But we were another country, fraying at our seams.
 All the old rules were crumbling around us.
 The statistics were dire and oft recited—1 in 21 killed by 1 in 21, more of us in jail than in college.

 The Beautiful Struggle is a memoir of Ta-Nehisi and his father, Bill Coates, a man of discipline, order, humility, and intellectualism.
 A man who relentlessly pursued consciousness of being.

 My father was a Conscious man.
 He stood a solid six feet, was handsome, mostly serious, rarely angry.
 Weekdays, he scooted out at six and drove an hour to the Mecca where he guarded the books and curated the history in the exalted hall of the Moorland-Spingarn Research Center…